You’ve probably seen those amazing tomatoes at the grocery store and wondered if you could ever grow them at home. Absolutely!

 - Beefsteak tomatoes are large and can be sliced for use in salads or sandwiches.

 - Cherry tomatoes are small, round, and often eaten whole.
-These tomatoes are great for adding to salads or enjoying as a snack.
+These tomatoes are great for salads or as a snack.

-- Grape tomatoes have an oval shape and look like small grapes.
-These tomatoes are great for adding to soups and sauces or as a snack.
+- Grape tomatoes are oval and look like small grapes.
+These tomatoes are great for adding to soups and sauces, or for snacking.

 Growing Tomatoes From Seeds